softwaremill/bootzooka/README.md

 #### Server

-To run server part, enter the main directory and type `./run.sh` or `run.bat` depending on your OS.
+To run the backend server part, enter the main directory and type `./run-dev-backend.sh` or `run-dev-backend.bat` depending on your OS.

 #### Browser client

-To run Bootzooka in browser, go to `bootzooka-ui` project and issue `grunt server` from command line (if you have Grunt installed globally) or `node_modules/.bin/grunt server` if you have it locally.
+To run the frontend server part, enter the main directory and type `./run-dev-frontend.sh`.
+This should open `http://0.0.0.0:9090/` in your browser (frontend listens on port 9090, backend on port 8080; so all REST requests will be proxied to port 8080).

-For details of frontend build and architecture go to [bootzooka-ui project](bootzooka-ui).
+For details of frontend build and architecture please refere to the [bootzooka-ui README](bootzooka-ui).

 ## How to execute tests